-Specs-wise, you still get flagship power, a bit battery, and ample storage, not to mention IP68 water and dust resistance and wireless charging.
+Specs-wise, you still get flagship power, a bit battery, and ample storage, not to mention IP68 water and dust resistance and wireless charger (opens in new tab)compatibility.
 Better yet, Samsung’s swapped out the 64MP digital zoom of the S20 for an 8MP 3x zoom equivalent telephoto camera, which should please purists.
 You’ll lose the shiny glass back of the S20, a bit of screen resolution, and an autofocusing ultrawide and selfie camera, but given the S20 FE’s price, these seem like worthwhile trade-offs.

 Design and screen(opens in new tab)

 Combining 6.5-inches of screen and a 1080 x 2400 resolution, the Samsung Galaxy S20 FE’s screen isn’t quite as sharp as that of the original S20, but it still looks crystal clear, and everything else about it is flagship-grade.
 For starters, the phone’s Super AMOLED screen tech gets bright, showcases incredibly rich, saturated colors (with the option to dial things back in the settings), and viewing angles are excellent.

 The S20 FE’s silky smooth 120Hz refresh rate competes head-on with the Galaxy S20 Ultra (opens in new tab), and with HDR10+ credentials, it’s media-ready.
 Add to the mix stereo speakers, and there’s very little to grump about when watching or gaming on it.